For a printable pdf of this click here.

 On June 12th, the CDC posted these guidelines for large group events:

-- What is the difference between social distancing and self-quarantine?
+What is the difference between social distancing, self-quarantine, and isolation?

 In early March, I moved up my visit to my elderly mother by six weeks to help her gather supplies and to show her how to protect herself.
 I taught her to disinfect counters daily, wash or wipe her hands every time she touched something away from home, and shower at night if she walked out of her gate, even just to get mail.